-History of Chinese Astrology - Chinese zodiac legend
+History and legends of Chinese zodiac astrology

 Historical overview of the origins and the diversity of Chinese astrology, followed by the legend of the 12 animals of the Chinese zodiac.

 The Chinese zodiac is one of many Asian divinatory systems which co-exist and bring their reading according to precepts that combine astrology and numerology.

 First, we will give you a brief historical overview of the origins and diversity of the Chinese horoscope and divination systems, followed by the legend of the 12 animals of the Chinese calendar, which uses the form of the tale to explain the order in which the 12 Chinese zodiac animals follow each other.

 If the Chinese astrological tradition goes back more than 4500 years, the system of the 12 animals of the Chinese zodiac, associated with that of the 5 elements of cosmology (Wu Xing), actually came rather late in the Asian divinatory tradition (between the 9th and 10th centuries AD).

 Since ancient times, while classical Chinese astrology, based on the observation and movement of stars, sun, comets, moon and planets, was the exclusive privilege of the emperor.
 Consequently, many alternative systems were developed that were not based on the sky's direct observation.
 These theories' basic principles rely mainly on numerology in association with the calendar (the Chinese lunar calendar or the traditional solar calendar, the Ba Zi).